jontrulson/conquest/docs/conquest-guide.md

 the conquest group, a bad CO will be able to trash the common block, as well as other undesirable things.

-A CO with permission to overwrite the system-wide conquestrc file can call conqoper with the '-C' option to update the file with a newer version.
+A CO with permission to overwrite the system-wide conquest.conf file can call conqoper with the '-C' option to update the file with a newer version.
 This is done by default when building the source and doing a *make install*.

-User-level ~/.conquest/conquestrc files are always updated automatically when conquest is run.
+User-level ~/.conquest/conquest.conf files are always updated automatically when conquest is run.